 Central Women's Fellowship exists to meet the needs of women preparing for local church ministry by providing spiritual encouragement, practical training, and a support network of friends and mentors for a lifetime of service.
 Women students and wives of men studying at Central Seminary meet regularly throughout the academic year.
-The calendar begins with a fall family picnic, includes Bible studies and times of fellowship, and the annual Student Spring Event.
-Teams of faculty wives work together with student wives and women students in planning meetings and events.
+The calendar begins with the Fall Student Picnic, includes Bible studies and times of fellowship, and the annual Spring Student Banquet.
 Spouses of full-time students may audit seminary classes tuition-free.
 Alternatively, they may visit courses free of charge.